rukai/PF_Sandbox/manual.md

 Different objects support different actions:

 All objects support the following actions:
+*   <attribute> help <value> - view an objects type, its attributes and its commands
-*   <attribute>.set <value> - change an attribute to the specified size
+*   <attribute> set <value>  - change an attribute to the specified size
-*   <attribute>.get <depth> - display an attribute, the depth argument is optional and specifies how deeply nested object attributes should be shown.
+*   <attribute> get <depth>  - display an attribute, the depth argument is optional and specifies how deeply nested object attributes should be shown.
-*   <attribute>.copy        - copy the specified attribute
+*   <attribute> copy         - copy the specified attribute
-*   <attribute>.paste       - paste the copied attribute to the specified attribute (Must be the same type)
+*   <attribute> paste        - paste the copied attribute to the specified attribute (Must be the same type)

-Attributes that are assigned some point in space can use the following
+Attributes that are assigned some point in space can use the following (TODO)
 *   <attribute>.rotate <degrees> - rotate the object, around some central point, the specified number of degrees

 ### Object structure

 Objects contain other objects creating a large tree:

-[Replace with a nice diagram that doesnt look like death]
+[TODO: Replace with a nice diagram that doesnt look like death]
 *   Players
 *   Debug
 *   Packages